ccmens/MLJobPostingUS/README.md

 # 📌 Machine Learning Job Postings Analysis (US)

-This project analyzes machine learning-related job postings in the United States, uncovering hiring trends, required skills, and salary insights using Python and tools learned from the **Google Advanced Data Analytics Certificate**.
+This project analyzes machine learning-related job postings in the United States to uncover hiring trends, skill requirements, and salary patterns using tools from the **Google Advanced Data Analytics Certificate**.

 ---